Member-only story

 These explants are then put into a nutrient medium to help them grow 🧪and undergo the culture process.
 There are different types of nutrient mediums that can be utilized, as discussed by Plant Cell Technology:

-• Murashige and Skoog (MS) medium
+- Linsmaier and Skoog (LS) medium